mastercomfig/mastercomfig/docs/faq.md

 ## Why does mastercomfig override my class configs?

-You can easily move your class configs by creating a new user folder next to your class configs, and then dragging them all into that new user folder.
+You can easily move your class configs by creating a new overrides folder next to your class configs, and then dragging them all into that new overrides folder.

 mastercomfig has class configs due to a bug/missing feature in Team Fortress 2, which does not allow for `game.cfg` to be executed on clients upon joining a game.